mvysny/mvysny.github.io/_posts/2021-9-22-java-will-die.md

 So, let's rewrite the above Spring quote, shall we?

-> Spring makes programming Java quicker, easier for everybody.
+> Spring makes programming Java quicker, easier for programmers.
-> Spring’s focus on NOTHING has made it the world's
-> most popular Java framework.
+> Spring somehow made it to the world's most popular Java framework.

-Yeah but nobody got fired because they bought from IBM, right?
+Yeah, nobody got fired because they bought from IBM, right?
 Spring has excellent marketing, but that's all it is, marketing.
-It has no place in a programming language that doesn't suck.
+It is an anti-pattern and has no place in a programming language that doesn't suck.
+And even its usage with Java8+ is questionable.

 ## Dependency Injection is an anti-pattern